-Barley and basil pesto salad with sugar snap peas and heirloom cherry tomatoesA summery grain salad brightened with seasonal vegetables
+Barley & basil pesto salad with heirloom cherry tomatoesA summery grain salad brightened with seasonal vegetables

 Basil pesto is always a favorite when served with pasta, but I find the iconic sauce to be incredibly versatile.
 Indeed, why stop at pasta?